Ivy-Apps/ivy-wallet/docs/guidelines/Unit-Testing.md

 Most good unit tests share a similar structure/pattern.
 They start with a simple name that reads like a sentence and tells you what's being tested.
-Then inside the test function's body, they're split into three parts.
+Then inside the test function's body, they're split into three parts: Given-When-Then.

 ```kotlin
 class CurrencyConverterTest {